Raihan9425/Raihan_website_v6/content/authors/admin/_index.md

     awarder: Military Institute of Science and Technology (MIST)
     icon: ''
     summary: |
-      Title of the poster: "Planform Changes of the Ganges-Yamuna Confluence and Its Relation to Flood"
+      Title of the poster: "Planform Changes of the Ganges-Jamuna Confluence and Its Relation to Flood"

 ---